 How to show a ruler for the imagesTo show a ruler for the images select "Ruler" from the "View" menu.
 To set the ruler scale mode (centimeters, millimeters, inches, points or pixels) select the desired scale mode from the "Ruler Scale" menu item.

 How to show a ruler with the actual size scaleTo show the ruler with the actual size scale of the image you will have to first specify a known distance between two points.
 Select "Set Actual Size Scale" from the "Main Photo" or "Comparison Photo" menu.
-Then click on two points of the image to for which you know their distance in reality.
+Then click on two points of the image for which you know their distance in reality.
 Then in the new window that will appear specify their distance in reality and press the "OK" button.
-Afterwards, the ruler scale will change to the actual size scale.
+Afterward, the ruler scale will change to the actual size scale.
 The actual size scale for the image is also stored in the database so that you will not have to specify it again in the future, once it was set.

 How to measure the actual distance between two points of the imageTo measure the actual distance between two points of the image you will have to first set the actual size scale as it was mentioned earlier.
-Afterwards, select "Measure Distance" from the "Main Photo" or "Comparison Photo" menu and then click on two points of the image for which you want to know their distance.
-After that a message will appear that will display their actual distance.
+Afterward, select "Measure Distance" from the "Main Photo" or "Comparison Photo" menu and then click on two points of the image for which you want to know their distance.
+After that, a message will appear that will display their actual distance.

-How to convert the image into its negative or into grayscaleTo conert the image into its negative or into grayscale, select "Negative" or "Grayscale" from the "Adjustments" submenu of the "Main Photo" or "Comparison Photo" menu accordingly.
+How to convert the image into its negative or into grayscaleTo convert the image into its negative or into grayscale, select "Negative" or "Grayscale" from the "Adjustments" submenu of the "Main Photo" or "Comparison Photo" menu accordingly.

 How to change user interface languageWhen the application is first started it asks you for your desired user interface language.

 You can also change the user interface language from the "Language" menu.